 Yes, there are a lot of bad drivers out there, but you are not going to teach them anything by “flipping them off” or yelling at them.
-Chances are you are just going to make them even angrier, hence the situation in Sarasota.
-Be calm and call the police.
+Chances are you are just going to make them even angrier.

-In a study cited in Life Rage (page 118), 85% of the enraged drivers would have dropped the matter if the driver causing the problem would have apologized for their action.
-If you are in the wrong, such as texting and driving, state that you made a mistake and you are sorry for any problems it caused the other person.
+In a study cited in my book, 85% of the enraged drivers would have dropped the matter if the driver causing the problem would have apologized for their action.
+Suppose you are in the wrong, such as texting and driving, state that you made a mistake, and you are sorry for any problems it caused the other person.

 If you’d like to know more about ways to deal with rage, you can obtain your author-signed copy of Life Rage through our contact form.

 If you would like me to deliver a talk to your community group or company in person or via a webinar, please contact me.